NoriSte/feti-workshop-e2e-testing-with-puppeteer/README.md

 ### Branch naming

 - master: just the README and the isntallation instructions
-- test-1 ([slide](https://slides.com/noriste/e2e-testing-workshop-feti#/5)): write a test that passes if the main button takes the user to google.com
+- test-1 ([slide](https://slides.com/noriste/e2e-testing-workshop-feti#/5)): write a test that passes if the main button takes the user to the linked page
 - test-2 ([slide](https://slides.com/noriste/e2e-testing-workshop-feti#/8)): it's the same of test-1... but with a damper cookie footer to be accepted
 - test-3 ([slide](https://slides.com/noriste/e2e-testing-workshop-feti#/9)): the cookie footer now disappear with a CSS animation
 - test-4 ([slide](https://slides.com/noriste/e2e-testing-workshop-feti#/12)): the cookie footer trigger an event when it's hidden